changzhiai/IANN/docs/source/quickstart.rst

 .. code-block:: bash

-   # Run the quickstart example
    python examples/quickstart.py

 This script demonstrates:
 * Loading a dataset
-* Creating and training a PaiNN model
+* Creating and training a model
-* Evaluating the model
 * Using the model for predictions

 Next Steps